jenkinsci/sge-cloud-plugin/README.md

 # Project Status

 `sge-cloud-plugin` was forked from [lsf-cloud-plugin](https://github.com/jenkinsci/lsf-cloud-plugin) and modified to work with SGE instead of LSF.
-The immediate goal is to prove the feasibility of submitting SGE jobs from Jenkins.
-At this point, only the functional changes required to make it function with SGE have been implemented.
-As you see below, the GUI labels still say "LSF", not "SGE".
-Even the name of the plugin is still `lsf-cloud`.

-Nonetheless, it does work with SGE and we are using it in industrial production with our company's Grid Engine compute farm.
+`sge-cloud-plugin` is not yet an official Jenkins plugin, but it is currently being used in industrial production with our company's Grid Engine compute farm.
+It does work.

-It would be nice to integrate `sge-cloud-plugin` with `lsf-cloud-plugin` to create a single plugin that supports LSF, SGE and perhaps other batch queuing systems such as Condor.
-However, testing a single plugin on multiple batch systems is a daunting task.
-For the sake of testing, it would probably be better to build independent plugins from shared code.
+While it might be nice to integrate `sge-cloud-plugin` and `lsf-cloud-plugin` into a single Jenkins plugin, this would be difficult to test, as few organizations have all batch systems installed.
+For the sake of testability, it would probably be better to build multiple independent plugins from shared code.

 # Features

-This plugin adds a new type of build step *Run job on LSF* that submits batch jobs to SGE.
+This plugin adds a new type of build step *Run job on SGE* that submits batch jobs to SGE.
 The build step monitors the job status and periodically (default one minute) appends the progress to the build's *Console Output*.
 Should the build fail, errors and the exit status of the job also appear.
 If the job is terminated in Jenkins, it is also terminated in SGE.

-Builds are submitted to SGE by a new type of cloud, *LSF Cloud*.
+Builds are submitted to SGE by a new type of cloud, *SGE Cloud*.
 The cloud is given a label like any other slave.
-When job with a matching label is run, *LSF Cloud* submits the build to SGE.
+When a job with a matching label is run, *SGE Cloud* submits the build to SGE.

 Files can be uploaded and sent to SGE before the execution of the job and downloaded from SGE after the job finishes.
 Currently this feature only supports shared file systems.